Ukraine: Top UN court to rule on Russian invasion lawsuit | DW | 16.03.2022

 Ukraine's representative Anton Korynevych sought to get the ICJ to order Russia to "immediately suspend the military operations."

-"Russia must be stopped, and the court has a role to play," Ukraine's representative Anton Korynevych told The Hague-based court.
+"Russia must be stopped, and the court has a role to play," Ukraine's representative Anton Korynevych told the court, which is based in The Hague.

 Russia boycotted the ICJ's hearings earlier this month.

-In a written filing, Moscow argued that the court "did not have jurisdiction" because Ukraine's request fell outside of the scope of the UN's 1948 Genocide Convention on which it based its case.
+In a written filing, Moscow argued that the court "did not have jurisdiction" because Ukraine's request fell outside of the scope of the UN's 1948 Genocide Convention upon which it based its case.

 Russia went on to say "it was acting in self-defense" to justify its invasion of Ukraine.